tillkamppeter/ippusbxd/readme.md

 as well.

-IPPUSBXD depends on posixs threads, posixs networking, and libusb as developed by the community at [libusb.info].
+IPPUSBXD depends on posixs threads, posixs networking, and libusb as developed by the community at libusb.info

 IPPUSBXD has the following advantages;

 1. At runtime links only with libc, pthreads, and libusb.
 On a typical system these libraries will already be in RAM.
 This gives ippusbxd a minimal ram footprint.